Buffalo Bills vs. New Orleans Saints NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Saints stats and trends

-- New Orleans has eclipsed the over/under in 60% of its opportunities this year (six times over 10 games with a set point total).
+- New Orleans' games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).

-- New Orleans is 5-3 against the spread and 4-4 overall when the team records more than 17.6 points.
+- New Orleans is 5-3 against the spread and 4-4 overall when the team notches more than 17.6 points.

-- When New Orleans totals over 283.7 yards, the team is 4-4 against the spread and 4-4 overall.
+- In games that New Orleans picks up more than 283.7 yards, the team is 4-4 against the spread and 4-4 overall.

-- The Saints have 11 giveaways this season, while the Bills have 24 takeaways.
+- This year the Saints have 11 turnovers, 13 fewer than the Bills have takeaways (24).

 Home and road insights

-- New Orleans has two wins against the spread, and is 2-2 overall, at home this season.
+- At home this season, New Orleans has two wins against the spread and is 2-2 overall.

 - At home, as 6-point underdogs or more, the Saints are winless ATS (0-2).

-- This year, in four home games, New Orleans has hit the over three times.
+- In four games at home this year, New Orleans has hit the over three times.

-- In away games, Buffalo is 3-2 overall and 3-2 against the spread.
+- This year away from home, Buffalo is 3-2 against the spread and 3-2 overall.

-- The Bills have one win ATS (1-2) as 6-point favorites or more on the road.
+- The Bills have one win ATS (1-2) as 6-point favorites or more away from home.

-- This year, in five road games, Buffalo has gone over the total three times.
+- In five road games this season, Buffalo has gone over the total three times.

 Powered by Data Skrive.